-Hereditary hypophosphatemic rickets is a disorder characterized by low levels of phosphate in the blood (hypophosphatemia), when bones become painfully soft and bend easily, and normal serum levels of calcium.
 Phosphate is essential for the normal formation of bones and teeth.
-Main clinical features include slow growth, bone pain and bone deformities.
-The disorders comprise the FGF23-dependent forms that are caused by mutations in various genes involved in regulating renal phosphate reabsorption (PHEX, FGF23, DMP1 and ENPP1) that induce an elevation in circulating levels of FGF23 and the FGF23-independent forms, such as hereditary hypophosphatemic rickets with hypercalciuria (HHRH), which is caused by mutations in a gene encoding a sodium-dependent phosphate transporter (SLC34A3).
+Hereditary hypophosphatemic rickets is a disorder characterized by low levels of phosphate in the blood (hypophosphatemia), painfully soft and easily bendable bones and normal serum levels of calcium.
+The main clinical features include slow growth, bone pain and bone deformities.
+FGF23-dependent forms are caused by mutations in various genes involved in regulating renal phosphate reabsorption (PHEX, FGF23, DMP1 and ENPP1) that induce an elevation in circulating levels of FGF23 and the FGF23-independent forms, such as hereditary hypophosphatemic rickets with hypercalciuria (HHRH) caused by mutations in a gene encoding a sodium-dependent phosphate transporter (SLC34A3).
 X-linked recessive hypophosphatemic rickets is a form of X-linked hypercalciuric nephrolithiasis, which comprises a group of disorders characterized by proximal renal tubular reabsorptive failure, hypercalciuria, nephrocalcinosis, and renal insufficiency.
 These disorders have also been referred to as the ‘Dent disease complex’.
 The incidence of X-linked hypophosphatemia is 3.9-5 per 100,000 live births.
 It is the most common form of hereditary hypophosphatemia with a prevalence of approximately 1:20,000.
 The disease affects both sexes equally.

 |KL||Tumoral calcinosis, hyperphosphatemic||AR||1||10|